Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-nodejs.md

 For issues, source code, and the latest in upcoming features and fixes, see adal-node's project on [Github](https://github.com/AzureAD/azure-activedirectory-library-for-nodejs).

 <a name="redirect"/>
-## Redirect the browser to the Azure sign-in page
+## Redirect the browser to the sign-in page

+*Ricardo and I agreed that the sign in page isn't really Azure, nor is it really Office 365.
+In the Python, Angular, and PHP topics, we chose to omit "Azure" and just call it "sign in page".
+Few instances in topic, just called out here.*
-Your app needs to redirect the browser to the Azure sign-in page to get an authorization code and continue the OAuth 2.0 flow.
+Your app needs to redirect the browser to the sign-in page to get an authorization code and continue the OAuth 2.0 flow.

+*Capitalize "url".*
-In the Connect sample, the authentication url from [`authHelper.js#getAuthUrl`](https://github.com/OfficeDev/O365-Nodejs-Unified-API-Connect/blob/master/authHelper.js#L17) is redirected by the [`login.hbs#login`](https://github.com/OfficeDev/O365-Nodejs-Unified-API-Connect/blob/master/views/login.hbs#L2) function through a client-side `onclick` event.
+In the Connect sample, the authentication URL from [`authHelper.js#getAuthUrl`](https://github.com/OfficeDev/O365-Nodejs-Unified-API-Connect/blob/master/authHelper.js#L17) is redirected by the [`login.hbs#login`](https://github.com/OfficeDev/O365-Nodejs-Unified-API-Connect/blob/master/views/login.hbs#L2) function through a client-side `onclick` event.

 **authHelper.js#getAuthUrl**
 ```javascript